How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 7. Reporting and Analytics

-Why it matters: You can't optimize what you can't measure.
+Why it matters: You cannot optimize what you cannot measure.
 Real-time reporting is the difference between reacting to problems and preventing them.

 What to look for: